Wondering what to do in Cape Town South Africa? Check out 25 fun things to do in Cape Town that don’t involve sharks or parachutes.

 One of the top things to do in Cape Town is to find the jumbo frames strategically placed around town and take a selfie with Table Mountain in the background.
 An iconic symbol of the city, Table Mountain is majestic at all times of the day, including dusk when we shot this photo atop Signal Hill.

-Once you find your hotel, use this Cape Town guide for helpful tips on planning your vacation.
+Once you figure out where to stay, you can use this Cape Town guide to find helpful tips on planning your vacation.